ryangreay/EduAnalytics/README.md

 # EduAnalytics - CAASPP Education Data AI Assistant

 An AI-powered conversational assistant for analyzing California Assessment of Student Performance and Progress (CAASPP) data using Prefect for ETL, LangGraph ReAct agents, SQL database queries, and Pinecone vector embeddings for entity resolution.
-The chat aspect is built using streamlit, password protected and hosted through fly.io.
-Contact me for access.
+The chat aspect is built using Streamlit and hosted through fly.io at [https://cdeanalytics.fly.dev](https://cdeanalytics.fly.dev).

 ## Features